jeffThompson/CreativeProgramming1/README.md

 ##COURSE CALENDAR
 Please note this is subject to change – be sure to check this page and your email regularly.

 *Topics noted with ⊨ are short explorations of topics that jump off from or surround programming in a creative context.
-The symbol⊨ is used in the field of logic to mean that an idea semantically entails another.*
+The symbol ⊨ is used in the field of logic to mean that an idea semantically entails another.*

 ###WEEK 00: INTRODUCTION